Page contents (skip menu), (show/hide menu)

 We take formal complaints very seriously.
 Many issues can be resolved without the need to make a formal complaint and these can include:

-If you need to make a general comment, give feedback or pass on any compliments please use our talk to us form.
+If you need to make a general comment, give feedback or pass on any compliments please use our compliment us form.

 Will you deal with all formal complaints?

 Some formal complaints are dealt with under separate statutory procedures, these include:

 Allegations of financial impropriety or criminal activity by the council.
 Please contact the council's Section 151 officer and/or an internal auditor, monitoring officer or chief executive.
 You can do this on 01684 295010 or email email@example.com

 Where there is a separate appeals process, that appeals process should be followed e.g. licensing, planning or parking fines.

 Complaints about national government policy.